o2r-project/erc-spec/docs/spec/index.md

 ### Procedure

-A core feature of ERCs is to compare the output of an ERC executions with the original outpts.
+A core feature of ERCs is to compare the output of an ERC executions with the original outputs.
 Therefore checking an ERC always comprises two core steps: the execution and the comparison.

 The method of the comparison is unspecified.